Self-balancing BST

 Since in a Binary Search Tree (BST) all major operations have worst-case costs proportional to the height of the tree, a "balanced" BST will be close to the best case, in which each node has two subtrees with similar heights.
 However, to keep this balance, structure adjustments are needed after certain insertions and deletions.
 Self-balancing BSTs have this capability, though they achieve it in different ways.

-Let's start with BSTs with 3 nodes.
-There are 5 possible shapes, but only one of the them is balanced.
+Let's start with BSTs with 3 nodes, A, B, and C. Depending on their order of insertaion, the BST has 5 possible shapes, but only one of the them is balanced.

 In the following case, each node shows its key over its balance factor